What ELSE? — Capacity Building

 This is the fifth post in a series about what ELSE PEPY does.
 Click here for the first post.

-For our full-time staff, PEPY provides scholarships to employees to attend school or trainings.
+PEPY provides scholarships to our staff members to attend school or trainings.
 Any full-time employee can have their university degree or other classes paid for by PEPY and part-time staff are eligible to apply for partial funding as well.
 When another NGO working with XO computers said they wanted a computer teacher but didn’t have someone with computer skills in their village and we were in need of additional support for our computer classes, we took on young girl from their village to both learn and support our programs.
 Next year, she will return to her village to start an XO program of her own.

 Our hope is that some day all PEPY programs will be managed and driven by dedicated local staff who believe in the mission of PEPY, and we think that the best way to reach that goal is by finding young motivated leaders and investing in them to help connect them with the skills they will need to make the changes they want to see in their own communities.